ttinonin/blog/README.md

 - Database Facades: Simplifies database queries.
 - Policies: Ensure that users can only perform actions they are permitted to.
 - CLI: Custom CLI, for creating Middlewares, Controllers, Models and run Migrations operations.
+- Template Compiler: Converts custom template syntax inspired by HTML into PHP code.
+This allows developers to write expressive templates using a familiar syntax, like `<if>` and `<foreach>`, which are seamlessly compiled into efficient PHP code.
+See the [TEMPLATE](./TEMPLATE.md) file for details.

 ### Documentation